COVID-19: Information for businesses in England

 Changes to support business customers

-In April, Ofwat advised that businesses closed as a result of the outbreak wouldn’t be charged during the initial crisis period.
+In April, Ofwat advised that businesses closed to workers, the public or visitors and with a significant reduction (95% or more) in water use as a result of the outbreak should be treated as temporarily vacant and wouldn’t be charged during the initial crisis period.
 Businesses confirmed as temporarily closed have therefore not been billed during this period and are currently classed as vacant (closed).
 Protection from debt enforcement, interest on late payments and disconnection was also put in place relating to bills issued from 1 March 2020 until 31 May 2020.

 Following the latest government guidance about when businesses can reopen, Ofwat confirmed further changes to support business customers, effective from 1 June 2020.
 You can read more about these changes in Ofwat’s Customer Protection Code of Practice.

 We’ve summarised these changes on this page which specifically relate to businesses that are COVID-19 Affected Customers or customers that are open that have difficulty paying.

 Ofwat defines a COVID-19 Affected Customer as a business that has all sites confirmed as closed due to COVID-19.

 Following the recent changes, we’ve further updated our terms to help you deal with the effects of the pandemic on your business if you’re a COVID-19 Affected Customer.

 These terms relate to how we’re dealing with disconnection, late payments and non-payment of bills during the crisis for COVID-19 Affected Customers.
 In summary, from 1 June 2020 (and until advised by Ofwat), if all your sites are confirmed as closed due to COVID-19 we won’t: